 Students do hands-on research

-In May 2010 ten science students presented research findings at the Virginia Academy of Sciences.
+In recent years science students presented research findings at the Virginia Academy of Sciences.
 Their abstracts appeared in the Virginia Journal of Science, and a peer-reviewed journal.

 Biology professor Doug Graber-Neufeld has also worked with the National Science Foundation for years to take students to Cambodia and Thailand to work alongside local scientists on issues of drinking water quality and sewage treatment.
-And Jim Yoder is currently collaborating in-the-field with Shenandoah National Park research botanists and several EMU undergraduate students on a study of rare plant species in the area.
+Professor Jim Yoder collaborates in-the-field with Shenandoah National Park research botanists and several EMU undergraduate students on a study of rare plant species in the area.